-Geert Janssen is Professor of Early Modern History.
-He has a broad interest in European history between 1500-1800, in particular its political and religious cultures, and the history of migration.
-Much of his work is concerned with the Low Countries, including the Dutch Revolt and the Dutch Golden Age of the 17th century.
+Trained as an early modernist, I have developed a broad interest in European history between 1500-1800, in particular its political and religious cultures, and the history of (global) migration.
+My publications include studies of political clientage, religious conflict, and of refugees and humanitarian culture.
+Much of my work is concerned with the Low Countries, including the Dutch revolt, the Dutch Republic and its 'golden age' of the 17th century.

-Over the years, he has received support from the Netherlands Organisation for Scientific Research (Rubicon, 2005; Veni, 2007; Vici, 2018), the British Academy, the Deutscher Akademischer Austausch Dienst, and Bijzonder Onderzoeksfonds Vlaanderen.
-He is a recipient of the Gerald Strauss Prize (2015) and the Carla Musterd Teaching Award (2006).
-Please find more information about current projects and publications, including the NWO VICI programme The Invention of the Refugee in Early Modern Europe, under the tab 'Research'.
+Educated at Groningen (MA) and Leiden (PhD), I started my career as postdoc and lecturer in early modern history at the Universities of Oxford (2005-2007; 2010-2013) and Cambridge (2007-2009).
+I took up my current position at the University of Amsterdam in 2013.
+Over the years, my research projects have received funding from the NWO (Rubicon, Veni, Vici), the British Academy, the Deutscher Akademischer Austausch Dienst, and Bijzonder Onderzoeksfonds Vlaanderen.
+I am a recipient of the Carla Musterd Teaching Award (2006) and the Gerald Strauss Book Prize (2015).
+More information about current projects, including the NWO-Vici programme The Invention of the Refugee in Early Modern Europe, can be found under the tab 'Research'.

 I have recently supervised MA theses on Jewish manuscript production in early modern Amsterdam, Regime change in Haarlem during the Dutch revolt, William of Orange and Balthazar Gerard, News culture and diary-writing practices in 1672, and the Dutch experience in Brazil.

 Much of my recent work concerns the history of religious change, conflict and identity formation.
-The Dutch Revolt and Catholic Exile in Reformation Europe (2014) examines the impact of flight, displacement and forced migration on Counter-Reformation culture.
+The Dutch Revolt and Catholic Exile in Reformation Europe (2014) studies the impact of flight, displacement and forced migration on Counter-Reformation culture.
 By mapping the Catholic diaspora during the Dutch revolt, it seeks to explain how exile worked as a catalyst of religious radicalisation and transformed the world views, networks and identities of early modern refugees.
 Together with Alexandra Bamji and Mary Laven, I edited the Ashgate Research Companion to the Counter-Reformation (2013).